 Metric expressions — The API allows you to request not only built-in metrics but also combinations of metrics expressed in mathematical operations.
 For example, you can use the expression

 ga:goal1completions/ga:sessions to request the goal completions per number of sessions.

 Multiple date ranges — The API allows you to get data in two date ranges in a single request.

 Multiple segments — The API enables you to get multiple segments in a single request.

 Find Google Analytics in the list of extractors and create a new configuration.
 Name it.

 Authorize Account to be redirected to Google, and authorize the extractor to access your Google Analytics data.

-Select Google Analytics account and choose profiles (views) from which you would like to extract data.
+Select the desired Google Analytics account and profiles (views) from which you would like to extract data.

 Each query consists of metrics, dimensions and a date range.
 Optionally, it can be filtered by a filter expression or segment.
 Let’s create a simple query with some basic metrics such as Sessions, Users and Pageviews.

 From the metrics selector, choose the following metrics: